 Holiday Dessert Hacks

-There is a lot on your plate at Thanksgiving (literally).
+There is a lot on your plate during the holidays (literally).
 Why not make dessert a little easier?
 Here are helpful tips for creating delicious, unique, and crowd-pleasing treats.

 1. Make creamy ice cream in your food processor

 Want homemade ice cream but don’t have an ice cream maker?
 No problem.
 Mix up a batch of your favorite ice cream base, freeze the mixture flat in a freezer bag, then crumble the frozen concoction into your Oster® Oskar™ 2-in-1 Salad Prep & Food Processor.
 Blitz until smooth, transfer to a container, freeze completely, then serve!

 2. Skip the oven with no-bake banoffee pie

 No oven necessary for this no-bake banoffee pie.
 Slice 2 to 4 bananas over a premade or homemade graham cracker crust.
 Pour store-bought or homemade dulce de leche over the sliced bananas, and spread evenly.
 Top with whipped cream and, if desired, chocolate shavings.

 3. Add mayonnaise to your cake batter for a rich, moist cake

 If your cakes turn out dry from time to time, adding a cup of good ol’ mayo to your batter helps ensure your finished confection stays moist and tender.

 Snag some oohs! and aahs! with this neat trick you can do at the dinner table.
 Sprinkle an even layer of sugar over the pie, then brûlée the sugar with a torch until evenly caramelized.